 About Housing Choice Partners

 Housing Choice Partners (HCP) of Illinois, Inc. is a private non-profit organization created in 1995 by the Chicago-area fair housing community.
 Initially, HCP worked to promote racial and economic diversity in the Housing Choice Voucher (HCV) program in suburban Cook County.
-Fair housing advocates noted the extreme poverty concentrations and racial segregation developing in the HCV program in southern Cook County, a pattern similar to that in the city, and the group sought to resolve the problem.
+Fair housing advocates noted extreme concentrations developing in where HCV-supported households resided, primarily in high-poverty, racially-concentrated communities of color, and the group sought to resolve the problem.

-The solution was an HCP administered housing mobility program for the Housing Authority of Cook County.
-HCP operated the program for eight years, after which the program was moved in-house.
-Over eight hundred families moved to Opportunity Areas as a result of the program.
+The solution was a housing mobility program for the Housing Authority of Cook County.
+HCP operated the program for eight years and assisted over eight hundred families with moving to low-poverty, well-resourced neighborhoods.

 Advocacy and Creation of the State of Illinois Rental Housing Support Program

 HCP also shaped the state’s Rental Housing Support Program (RHSP), a state-funded rent subsidy program similar to the federal voucher program.
-This subsidy program put Illinois at the national forefront on this issue.
+This subsidy program put Illinois at the national forefront of state-funded housing support.

-As a direct result of HCP’s outreach and unit identification, nearly two hundred individuals have housing in over forty communities with the cooperation of over fifty landlords.
+As a direct result of HCP’s work with families and housing providers through the RHS Program, nearly two hundred individuals have housing in over forty communities with the cooperation of over fifty landlords.